Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

        Code to Start:  [ nohup $HOME/MQ_Scripts/StartStandby.bash > $HOME/Failed_Over_MQ_Instance/nohup.out & ]

-       **NOTE:	If this is very first time you are starting this process on this server, do execute command underneath before regular start
+       **NOTE:	If this is very first time you are starting this process, you may need to create a dir first.

 	[ mkdir -p $HOME/Failed_Over_MQ_Instance ]		# Creates a directory  if does not exits.